VSEL LS40 linesource speakers

 Above, a detail from a shot of the Vox Sound Equipment Limited display at the British Musical Instrument Fair at the Russell Hotel, London, 17th-21st August, 1969.
 The LS40 linesource speakers are indicated with an arrow.

-The new thing about Vox Sound Equipment Limited (VSEL) LS40 speakers was the chrome frame.
-As can be seen, the side struts pass through and protrude beyond the handwheels on the side.
+Vox Sound Equipment Limited (VSEL) LS40 speakers were generally provided with the late-style tilt back frame devised in 1967 or early 1968 by Jennings Musical Industries.
+A JMI example can be seen on this page, entry for 16th December.
+As can be seen in the pic above, the side struts pass through and protrude beyond the handwheels on the side.

 Previously the side struts of LS40s terminated at the wheel.
 The advantage of longer ones was that the speakers might be supported better when standing squarely upright.
 Older LS40s could be extremely unstable when they were bolt upright - they were definitely at their best tilted back.